dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md

 #### Windows PCs running the Intune client software

 - **Endpoint Protection settings**: Settings are restored to their recommended values.
 The only exception is the setting **Join Microsoft Active Protection Service**, for which the default value is **No**.
 For details, see [Help secure Windows PCs with Endpoint Protection for Microsoft Intune](help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md).
-- **Software update settings**: Settings are reset to the default state for the operating system.
+- **Software updates settings**: Settings are reset to the default state for the operating system.
 For details, see [Keep Windows PCs up to date with software updates in Microsoft Intune](keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md).
 - **Microsoft Intune Center settings**: Any support contact information that was configured by the policy is deleted from computers.
 - **Windows Firewall settings**: Settings are reset to the default for the computer operating system.
 For details, see [Help secure Windows PCs with Endpoint Protection for Microsoft Intune](help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md).